-If you need a translation, it is best to avoid these nine pitfalls.
+If you need a translation, it’s best to avoid these nine pitfalls.
 Otherwise, your turnover and profits may fall instead of rise.

-(1) Having the translation done by a collaborator (who is not a professional translator)
+(1) Having the translation done by a collueague who is not a professional translator

 Your image is extremely important to your company.
 Your company needs to come across well.
 That’s why, for example, you use a specialised web designer.

-The purchase orders and invoices also need to be processed well.
-So you need an excellent internal accountant or you request the services of a professional independent accountant.Then there is the content of the website, brochures, manuals, letters, contracts, etc. You may ask a technical writer, copywriter or lawyer to draft them but what happens with the translation?
+Purchase orders and invoices also need to be processed properly.
+So you need an excellent internal accountant or you request the services of a professional independent accountant.Then there is the content of the website, brochures, manuals, letters, contracts, etc. You may ask a technical writer, copywriter or lawyer to draft them but what about the translation?
 Well, there must be someone in the company who has studied the required language or happens to speak it quite well.
 That is definitely the person to entrust the translation to.

 Weird train of thought.
-Why not use a professional translator who knows what he is doing?
+Why not use a professional translator who knows what he’s doing?

-What is the use of spending lots of money on products, services, technical infrastructure, legal help if you decide to throw it overboard with bad translations?
+What’s the use of spending lots of money on products, services, technical infrastructure, legal help if you throw it overboard with bad translations?